 2. Nottingham Park (Houston)

-Coming from Katy, expect about 21 min without traffic — Houston has enough nearby to make a half-day of it.
+Coming from Katy, expect about 21 min without traffic, and Houston has plenty nearby to make a half-day of it.

 Location: 14205 Kimberley Lane, Houston, TX 77079